owncloud-archive/documentation/admin_manual/configuration_server/caching_configuration.rst

 Redis
 -----

-Redis is an excellent modern memcache to use for both distributed caching, and as a local cache for :doc:`Transactional File Locking
-<../configuration_files/files_locking_transactional>` because it guarantees
-that cached objects are available for as long as they are needed.

 The Redis PHP module must be version 2.2.5+.
 If you are running a Linux distribution that does not package the supported versions of this module, or